juvalen/mongo-docker/README.md

 10.142.0.7 docker3
 ```

-And export the external to <host>:
+And export the external addresses in localhost:

 ```
 export docker3=35.231.170.2